Zhong-Lab-UCSD/iMARGI-Docker/README.md

 #### Running Time Profile

-It took about xx minutes to perform the pipeline.
-The most of time was consumed by building bwa index files.
+It took about 85 minutes to perform the pipeline.
+The most of time (75 min) was consumed by building bwa index files.
 So once you built the bwa index, supply it to the command with `-i` next time.

 Step | Time | Speed up suggestion
 ---------|----------|----------
 Generating chromosome size file | 10 sec | It's fast, but you can supply with `-c` once you've generated it.
-Generating bwa index | 15 min | Supply with `-i` once you've built it.
+Generating bwa index | 75 min | Supply with `-i` once you've built it.
-Generating restriction fragment file | 3 min | Supply with `-R` once you've created it. cleaning | 5 min | It's fast and not parallelization. bwa mapping | 5 min | More CPU cores with `-t`. interaction pair parsing | 10 min | More CPU cores.
+Generating restriction fragment file | 4 min | Supply with `-R` once you've created it. cleaning | 10 sec | It's fast and not parallelization. bwa mapping | 2 min | More CPU cores with `-t`. interaction pair parsing | 1 min | More CPU cores with `-t`.

 #### Expected Result files